How Much Do Permit Procurement Services Cost?

 An experienced permit expediter can help you anticipate these costs, but it’s smart to know what they are and where they come from.
 From city-mandated fees to the cost of professional plans, these expenses are a standard part of any construction or renovation project.
 Let’s walk through the other common costs you’ll encounter on your way to getting that permit in hand.
 This way, you can build a more accurate budget and feel confident that you’ve covered all your bases.

-Government and City Permit Fees
+Budgeting for Government and City Fees

 Before your project can be approved, you’ll need to pay fees directly to the local government.
 These fees are set by the city or county building department and cover the cost of their staff reviewing your plans and performing inspections.
 Unfortunately, these charges are non-negotiable and can vary dramatically depending on your location.
 As a general rule, geographic zones dramatically affect pricing, and permits in dense urban areas like downtown Miami or Orlando often cost significantly more than in suburban neighborhoods.
 These fees are typically calculated based on your project’s valuation, scope, or square footage, and each municipality has its own unique fee schedule.